open-make/RHardware-minimaltemplate/README.md

 Using analyses of at several examples of hardware and software project, we derived a large amount of elements that may be included in an hardware project.
 We then categorizing them following their goal (process or product documentation) and indicated whether it should be created or updated at different stage of development.

-From this we created a miminal template for the ideation stage, and provide a checklist of additional elements to add.
+From this we created a template for the ideation stage, and provide a checklist of additional elements to add.
 Templates for each additional elements are also provided.

 # Roadmap and future work

 We plan on providing template files and good guidelines in November 2024.
-Then, we plan on testing them in specific projects (internal and external).\
+Then, we plan on testing them in specific projects (internal and external).
+In early 2025, we created the full-template workflow, specifically for the LAUDS factories project.
+We are now working on the book, including information from previous projects in that form.

+\
 In the future, we hope to build some software to help with the additions instead of using a checklist.

 ## Community, Contributions funding